jerinZ/Symptom-Sense/README.md

 ---

-## 📌 Future Improvements
+##   Future Improvements

-- ✅ Add more symptoms and condition data
+-   Add more symptoms and condition data
-- ✅ Integrate AI-based suggestions (optional future scope)
+-   Integrate AI-based suggestions (optional future scope)
-- ✅ Improve accessibility and keyboard navigation
+-   Improve accessibility and keyboard navigation
-- ✅ Add dark/light mode toggle
+-   Add dark/light mode toggle

 ---

-## 📄 License
+##  License

 This project is open-source and available under the [MIT License](LICENSE).

 ---

-## 🙋‍♂️ Author
+##  Author

-Developed with 💙 by **Jerin Zacharia**
+Developed by **Jerin Zacharia**
 Connect with me on [GitHub](https://github.com/jerinZ)

 ---